barabanshek/sabre/README.md

 # Running a single end-to-end benchmark (e.g. image_processing).
 #

-# Build the benchmark and push into local registry (which should have been set-up
+# Build the benchmark and push into local registry (which has been set-up
 # with `prepare_end_to_end_env.sh` script).
 cd benchmarks/image_processing
 docker build -t localhost:5000/image_processing .